misiektoja/xbox_monitor/docs/configuration.md

 ## Target Account

 Set `XBOX_GAMERTAG` to save the account you usually watch.
-A gamertag passed on the command line always wins over the saved one, and with a saved value you can start monitoring with no arguments at all:
+A gamertag passed on the command line always wins over the saved one.
+With a saved value you can start monitoring with no arguments at all:

 ```sh
 xbox_monitor